gauravugupta/Fitness-Website/README.md

 # Fitness-Website
 This website is a Fitness website which offers many paid programmes for people in their nearest Gyms. i have used HTML,CSS, Bootstrap and Animations(Javascript) to create this website.
-(not yet fully mobile responsive)
+This site is Responsive too.